iulyanp/iulyanp.github.io/_posts/docker/2016-12-18-docker-networking-in-detail.markdown

 You don't need to interact with these two default networks.
 You can list them and inspect them but you can not remove them.
-Because you can create your own networks and use them to connect and make containers communicate to each other I it's worth to take a look on the default `bridge` network to see how it works.
+Because you can create your own networks and use them to connect and make containers communicate to each other I think it's worth to take a look on the default `bridge` network to see how it works.

 ### Default bridge network